ash-oke/questions/questions.md

     - At each index `i`, if `sum[i] == 2`, fill up `1` in both arrays `A` and `B`, and reduce `sumA` and `sumB` by 1.
     - If `sum[i] == 0`, fill up `0` in both arrays `A` and `B`.
     - if `sum[i] == 1`, fill up `1` in the array which has higher remaining sum.
+    - at the end, check if sumA and sumB is zero.

     - TODO: Work out follow up question solution.